waynejtaylor/Single-Agent-Dynamic-Choice/README.txt

    -xgrid.R,wlogitd.R,wlogit.R,likebusML4.R,genbus4.cpp,fvdataBOTH.cpp,intcond.R,intcondP.R

-Third Group: Bayesian DDC (2009)------------------------------------------------
+Third Group: Bayesian DDC (2009)------------------------------------------------ *) "BayesianDDCEstimateDataRustvEmax.R" uses the output from "Rust Data Generating Process.R” to replicate the Imai, Jain, and Ching (2009) method, but does not allow for random effects.
+Use this file to get a base understanding of the model before proceeding to the hierarchical version.

 1) "Rust DGP with Hierarchical RE.R" generates Rust data with a hierarchical mixing

 2) "Estimate Bayesian Hierarchical DDC.R" follows a method similar to Imai, Jain, and Ching (2009) for estimation.
 See the code for options on variations of the estimation procedure.